jeju5/management/cs/aws/aws_developer.md

 * To allow one AWS account to access and manage resources in another AWS account
   * configure aws cross account access

+* root user access key
+  * it is recommended to delete root-user-access-key. (if you don't have it, don't create it if you really need it)

+* Instance Profile
+  * Instance profile is a container for an IAM role that you can use to pass role information to an EC2 instance when the instance starts.

 # EC2
 * EC2 101
   * EC2 = ECC = Elastic Cloud Computing = Computing Service in Cloud